DARE-lab/DARE-lab.github.io/content/contact/index.md

     content:
       title: Contact
       text: |-
-        The DARE lab is located in the Arts and Science Building.
+        The DARE lab is located in the Arts and Science Building, on the unceded, ancestral lands of the syilx/Okanagan people
       email: neha(dot)gupta@ubc(dot)ca
       phone:
       address: